excess-c64/v1541commander/README.md

 For Linux, it's recommended to build from source instead, or look out for a package offered for your distribution.
 If there is none, create one ;)

+For more information about the official builds, see *Hints about official builds*.

 ## Features

 * Read and write D64 disk images